Corvus0x02/Packet_Sniffer/README.md

 # Background & README Information:

-Python3 script for sniffing packets for pre-defined keywords (username, password, pwd, etc.) Helpful when used in combination with ARP_Spoofer.
+Python3 script for sniffing packets for HTTP Requests containing pre-defined keywords (username, password, pwd, etc.) Helpful when used in combination with ARP_Spoofer.
 Reference https://attack.mitre.org/techniques/T1557/002/ for more information on ARP Poisoning and threat actor groups leveraging this technique.

 Requires root/admin privileges on the host.
 Module imports include scapy: